 Foreign Exchange Rate Risk.
 Although we have significant foreign-based operations, the U.S. dollar is our primary operating currency.
 Thus, substantially all of our revenue and the majority of our expenses in 2011, 2010 and 2009 were denominated in U.S. dollars.
-During 2011, 2010 and 2009, 36%, 34% and 38%, respectively, of our direct container expenses were paid in 18 different foreign currencies for the years ended December 31, 2011 and 2010 and 17 different foreign currencies for the year ended December 31, 2009.
+During 2011, 2010 and 2009, 36%, 34% and 38%, respectively, of our direct container expenses were paid in 18 different foreign currencies for the years ended December 31, 2010 and 2009.
 We do not hedge these container expenses as there are no significant payments made in any one foreign currency.
 Foreign exchange fluctuations did not materially impact our financial results in those periods.